sajjadh47/woo-products-slider-pro/readme.txt

 There are simple solution with shortcode parameter

 * **slider_cls:**
-slider_cls="products" (This parameter target the wooCommerce default class for product looping.
+slider_cls="products" (This parameter target the WooCommerce default class for product looping.
 If your slider is not working please check your theme product looping class and add that class in this parameter)

 == Screenshots ==